digicatapult/.github/README.md

 ## Updating Repository ownership

 As per the open-sourcing policy all repositories must have specified owners (product and code) and these must be registered by a pull-request process to this repository.
-This pull-request should modify the [owners.json](owners.json) file adding/modifying an entry with a repository name as it's key (exclusing the org).
+This pull-request should modify the [owners.json](owners.json) file adding/modifying an entry with a repository name as it's key (excluding the org).
 For example:

 ```json
 {